Courses

 This course emphasizes the following major topics: searching the environment for new venture opportunities; matching an individual's skills with the new venture; evaluating the viability of the new venture; writing a business plan; financing and starting the new venture.

-Prerequisites: GFOB 100 and Sophomore Standing
+Prerequisites: BUS 100 and Sophomore Standing

 Session Cycle: Spring